 “I think exemptions and credits, by policy, should always come up for review,” said state Rep. Pono Chong (D, Maunawili, Kaneohe), adding that state spending levels on education and social service programs routinely get evaluated.

-BREAKING IT DOWNState House and Senate lawmakers may temporarily suspend general excise tax exemptions on several business activities and impose a 4 percent tax on the activities to help balance the budget.
+State House and Senate lawmakers may temporarily suspend general excise tax exemptions on several business activities and impose a 4 percent tax on the activities to help balance the budget.

 Here are the latest projections on how much revenue the move would generate: